zanuka/leaderport-core-ui/docs/state-management.md

 For TanStack-specific implementation details, see [TanStack Details](./tanstack-details.md).

-For integration examples with Valkey and Hono, see [TanStack Valkey Hono Integration](./tanstack-valkey-hono.md).
+For integration examples with TanStack, Upstash Redis and Hono, see [TanStack Redis Hono Integration](./tanstack-hono.md).